adrianomcr/vectorfield_stack/distancefield/README.md

 #### `compute_field_at_p(self, pos):`

 Method that returns the vector field computed at the point `pos`.
-It automatically detects the type (sequence of points or parametric equation) of curve that was set.
+It automatically detects the curve type (sequence of points or parametric equation) that was set.